mazin990/containerized-sports-api-demo/README.md

 # Sports API Management System

 ## **Project Overview**
 This project demonstrates building a containerized API management system for querying sports data.
-It leverages **Amazon ECS (Fargate)** for running containers, **Amazon API Gateway** for exposing REST endpoints, and an external **Sports API** for real-time sports data.
+It leverages Amazon ECS (Fargate) for running containers, Amazon API Gateway for exposing REST endpoints, and an external Sports API for real-time sports data.
 The project showcases advanced cloud computing practices, including API management, container orchestration, and secure AWS integrations.

 ---

 ## **Features**
 - Exposes a REST API for querying real-time sports data
-- Runs a containerized backend using Amazon ECS with Fargate
+- Runs a containerized backend on Amazon ECS with Fargate
-- Scalable and serverless architecture
+- Features a scalable and serverless architecture
-- API management and routing using Amazon API Gateway
+- Manages API and routing using Amazon API Gateway

 ---